json-api/json-api/index.md

 ## Update history

 - 2013-05-03: Initial release of the draft.
+- 2013-07-22: Media type registration completed with the IANA.

 You can subscribe to an RSS feed of individual changes [here](https://github.com/json-api/json-api/commits.atom).